Tuesday, February 22, 2011

 Well, I was invited to speak in two classes - a Hans Christian Andersen course and a Søren Kierkegaard philosophy class.
 I would lie if I said I was humbled by the experience, because I have an advantage when it comes to those two Great Danes: I'm alive and they're not.
-So I took full advantage of that, promoting myself shamelessly, talking about the existentialism in my writing.
-The fact that I've never read Kierkegaard didn't stop me, either.
+So I promoted myself shamelessly, talking about the existentialism in my writing.
+The fact that I've never read Kierkegaard didn't stop me.
 I'm not an academic, I'm allowed to be as ignorant as George Bush.

 When you walk around UCLA's gorgeous campus, you discover that even the buildings are celebrities.
 I pass Ronald Reagan Medical Center, Herb Albert's School of Music, and Cher's Institute for Plastic Surgery.